 I’ve often imagined that when Noah and his family looked down from the ark, they saw the watery tomb of many who refused to repent and believe.
 And yet later, after the waters subsided, when Noah looked up, he saw the rainbow proclaiming the promise of God that though we walk in the midst of a crooked and perverse generation, our God is faithful and His kingdom will be victorious in this world.
 The rainbows we see so often remind us that God’s grace is nothing to be taken for granted.
 Yet for those who remain outside of Christ, there is a threat in every rainbow: the end of the world—almost.

-Editor’s Note: This post was first published on March 5, 2018.
+Editor’s Note: This post is part of a series on faith and was first published on March 5, 2018.
+Previous Post.
+Next Post.